Cycling in the City - Tips on Bike Commuting for Beginners

 Here are some tips to make your ride safe and enjoyable,

 Helmet?
 Conventional wisdom requires all cyclists to wear a helmet, but this is a point of debate.
+These can prevent head injuries from minor crashes, but it cannot defend you against dangerous drivers and other large risks on the road.
 Studies have shown that adults can become more risk-taking when they see someone wearing a helmet because it is seen as a safety device.
 This implies that drivers may try to drive more dangerously beside a helmet-wearing cyclist.

 We all choose our mode of transport based on our lifestyles and income.
 If you get stuck in one mode, there’s no harm in trying out another one that can be more convenient.
 We are all still traffic, some ways of getting there are just more efficient and enjoyable than others.